The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals.

 Concourse A

 From the red Pizza Hut Tuk Tuk truck to McDonald’s and Dunkin’, this stretch of the airport is fast-food dense.
 But beyond the Einstein Bros.
-Bagels and Auntie Anne’s Pretzels, there’s an impressive array of Denver-born eateries—many of which are finally reopened after closing for construction—if you know where to look.
+Bagels and Auntie Anne’s Pretzels, there’s an impressive array of Denver-born eateries.

-Golfers should swing by this terminal to check out Golf Den, the new mezzanine-level bar that opened in November with golf bays that simulate famous links like the Old Course at St Andrews.
-The Capital One Lounge, which debuted in 2023, is also a favorite hangout for cardholders (and those who pay $90 for a day pass), complete with runway views, cocktails dreamed up by Denver’s Yacht Club, and tapas-style bites as well as grab-and-go sandwiches and snacks.
+Golfers should swing by this terminal to check out Golf Den, a mezzanine-level bar with golf bays that simulate famous links like the Old Course at St Andrews.
+The Capital One Lounge is also a favorite hangout for cardholders (and those who pay $90 for a day pass), complete with runway views, cocktails dreamed up by Denver’s Yacht Club, tapas-style bites, and grab-and-go sandwiches and snacks.

 Mercantile Dining & Provision